-There are plenty of reasons why you might need access to a large amount of money.
-Maybe you’re thinking about going back to school or need to consolidate a few high credit card balances.
+There are plenty of reasons you might need access to a large amount of money.
+Maybe you’re thinking about going back to school or you need to consolidate a few high credit card balances.
 Or maybe you want to do some repairs on your home.

 Why not consider tapping into your home’s equity, which is usually much larger than any cash reserves you have on hand?
 You may also be able to use a second mortgage to take care of your expenses.

 We’ll cover what you need to know about second mortgages and how they work.
 We’ll also lay out some scenarios where it might make sense to have a second mortgage.

 A second mortgage is a lien taken out against a property that already has a loan on it.
 A lien is a right to possess and seize property under specific circumstances.
 In other words, your lender has the right to take control of your home if you default on your loan.
 When you take out a second mortgage, a lien is taken out against the portion of your home that you’ve paid off.

 Unlike other types of loans, such as auto loans or student loans, you can use the money from your second mortgage for almost anything.
 Second mortgage lenders also offer interest rates that are much lower than credit cards.
 This makes them an appealing choice for paying off credit card debt.